RUN-Collaborations/font-select-rcl/README.md

 For an example of where this is headed, see the "Set Font" dropdowns at [simple-usfm-alignment-prototype.netlify.app](https://simple-usfm-alignment-prototype.netlify.app/).

 # To Do
- * Make FontDropDown headless (not dependent on MUI)
  * Add woff/woff versions of some graphite-enabled fonts with version listed when GraphiteCheck return true
  * Further develop FontSize
- * Add line height settings when Graphite-check returns true
+ * Further develop LineHeight settings
  * Apply ESLint

 ## Project Goals